WEST HAM UNITED

 Manager: Charlie Paynter

 Preparations for the 1939-40 football season began in an unreal atmosphere as war loomed once more.
-The Football League season was only three matches old when everyone's worst fears were realised and this time — unlike 1914 — the League programme was immediately abandoned.
+The Football League season was only three matches old when everyone's worst fears were realised and this time — unlike back in 1914 — the League programme was immediately abandoned.
 There was, of course, a different set of circumstances prevailing in 1939 and, fearing immediate mass air-raids, the Government introduced measures to restrict large gatherings at cinemas, race-tracks and football grounds.

 PLYMOUTH ARGYLE